Post Study Work Permit in Netherlands for Indian Students

 Highly skilled migrants in the Netherlands can find employment or start their businesses after completing their studies.
 This is why the orientation year for highly educated persons' visas is introduced.
 You can apply for this residence permit within three years after completing your studies or obtaining your Ph.D. in the Netherlands or abroad.
 The orientation visa also allows graduates to work in the Netherlands.
 Highly educated persons can apply for a Netherlands visa valid for one year, the so-called 'Orientation year, highly educated persons' residence permit.

-As a holder of this residence permit, graduates can work in the Netherlands without any restrictions.
+As a holder of this residence permit, one can work in Netherlands without any restrictions.
 The monthly salary (without holiday allowance) must amount to €1,934.40, and the monthly salary (with holiday allowance) must amount to €2,089.16.

 Explore the most popular job sectors in the Netherlands